NOAA Head Looking Into Whether The Agency’s Support Of Donald Trump’s Dorian Claims Is An Ethical Violation

 — The White House (@WhiteHouse) September 4, 2019

-Over the next few days, Trump continued to insist that the information he originally provided was accurate, posting out-of-date maps to show that Alabama was once in the path of the hurricane.
+Over the next few days, Trump continued to insist that the information he originally provided was accurate, posting maps to show that Alabama was once in the path of the hurricane.

 Just as I said, Alabama was originally projected to be hit.
 The Fake News denies it! pic.twitter.com/elJ7ROfm2p